7rajatgupta/MaterialDesignNavigationDrawer/README.md

 <img src="https://dl2.pushbulletusercontent.com/fDyj4cw32htKAUo9LDhGnUjLfIAvapGU/InShot_20170207_150337.jpg" alilgn="left"/>
 </h1>
 #### Using this you can create Material Design Navigation Drawer with ease.
 Android Studio 2.2+ always adds up unnecessary code and methods.
 This gives a minimal approach giving you exactly everything you need.
+####It has three design layouts as shown in the screenshots.
+- 1.Drawer with Black Toolbar.
+- 2. Draweer with Normal shade Toolbar.
+- 3.Drawer with visibility on Top of the Toolbar.
+#

   <h1>
   <img src="https://dl2.pushbulletusercontent.com/C25QMsUVW4ZwlxvutBlaMMd6nNFpCOWn/template_black_toolbar.png" title="Black Toolbar" align="left"/>